Landlord Tenant

 Texas Lease Agreements

 In Texas, landlord tenant disputes are resolved by the contents of the Lease Agreement.
 Therefore, drafting a favorable agreement for your specific needs is important.
 Landlords often use pre-generated forms, but these do not adequately protect their interests or their property.
 For example, some of the form leases do not allow the landlord to terminate the lease early, which in some situations is essential.
-An experienced landlord attorney can draft a Lease Agreement with much more favorable terms for landlords.
+An experienced landlord tenant attorney in Dallas can draft a Lease Agreement with much more favorable terms for landlords.

 • Drafting Lease Agreements